PARTIZIP II: How the past participle is formed and used in German

 Examples of Partizip II of German inseparable verbs

-7. How to form the Partizip II of german verbs with –ieren
+7. Partizip II formation for german verbs with –ieren

 -ieren verbsPartizip IITranslation